Take your talents to the next level with a bachelor's degree in music - applied voice from the University of Wisconsin-Eau Claire.

 UW-Eau Claire offers many different scholarships to students pursuing music degrees at UW-Eau Claire.
 For example, the Beverly and Dale Dick Memorial Vocal Scholarship offers $2,000 to a student participating in any of the vocal music groups at UW-Eau Claire.
 Students can also apply for the Carson W. Proctor and Kathryn Proctor Duax Music Scholarship.
 The $1,000 award is given to an applied voice major who is registered for a major choral ensemble.

-Learn more about what resources are available to you by checking out our scholarships page.
+Learn more about additional scholarships and resources available to you by checking out our scholarships page.

-Learn more about the financial aid process at UW-Eau Claire.
+Learn more about our financial aid process at UWEC.

-- Program length: Four years
+- Program length: four years

-- Availability: Campus
+- Availability: campus

 Accreditation information: All music degrees from UW-Eau Claire have been accredited by the National Association of Schools of Music.

-- Professional singer with the Chicago Lyric Opera; Chicago, Illinois
+- Professional singer, Chicago Lyric Opera, Illinois

 - Professional singer